aws-deadline/deadline-cloud-for-houdini/docs/user_guide/submitter/index.md

 # Using the Deadline Cloud for Houdini Submitter

 The Deadline Cloud for Houdini submitter is a node that accepts a render operator (ROP) node as input.
 You can configure and submit your job through this node.
+When you submit a job, it will include steps for each ROP in the graph.

 Topics: